Fiddler Crabs

 シオマネキ (Shio-maneki)

-This term is mentioned by Boone (1927) and copied by Ricketts & Calvin in their book Between Pacific Tides (probably in the original 1939 edition, but definitely by the revised edition of 1948).
+Ricketts & Calvin copy this in their book Between Pacific Tides (probably in the original 1939 edition, but definitely by the revised edition of 1948).
 For example, in the fifth edition (1985), on p.
 356:

 The Japanese call the fiddler crab siho maneki, which translates as “beckoning for the return of the tide.”
 It is too picturesque a name to quibble over, but one might reasonably ask why Mahomet does not go to the mountain, for the presumably free-willed fiddler digs its burrow as far away from the tide as it can get without abandoning the sea entirely.